 The times have changed and so has the name.
 Bell Laboratory.
 Bell Additives.
 Bell Performance.
-Three names which have come to signify quality, value, problem-solving and innovation to thousands of consumers around the world over the last 100+ (actually now 104) years.
+Three names that have come to signify quality, value, problem-solving, and innovation to thousands of consumers around the world over the last 100+ (actually now 104) years.
 We invite you to sit back as we go through history decade-by-decade and also throw in a few tidbits about what we at Bell were doing while the world was changing around us all.

 Another Barrier Broken

 Think about what used to be regarded as impossible.
 As mentioned last week, they used to think breaking the sound barrier could never be done.
 The same goes for the Four Minute Mile.
 For much of the 19th and 20th centuries, so-called experts maintained the human body just couldn't reach that level of performance.
 When they started keeping time on the distance in the 1850s, the fastest people in the world were running a mile in 4:40 or 4:50.
 It took until the 1850s for accurate mile tracks to be built in the first place.
 Slowly, the best times crept below 4:30 and 4:20 until the first sub-4:10 mile was run in 1931.

 But as you get closer and closer to such a lofty goal, it still seems further and further away, because it was so hard to get there in the first place.
 On May 6, 1952, Roger Bannister was running in a big track meet that was being broadcast live on BBC Radio.
 They almost canceled the race because of wind gusts approaching 25 mph.
 But the winds died down and the race went off and the iconic picture was born of Bannister stretching at the finish line to snap the tap at 3:59.4.
 It won him a Knighthood from Queen Elizabeth II and Sports Illustrated even created a new award to bestow upon him - their first Sportsman of the Year award.